Ruckus000/carroChatbotTraining/plan2fixshit.md

 Instruction: Create a new file named test_phase3.py.
 Paste the code provided in the previous response into it.
 DO NOT MODIFY THIS TEST SCRIPT.
 Run python test_phase3.py.
 If it fails, fix inference.py until the test passes.

-Phase 4: Integration and Basic Testing
+Phase 4: Integration and Basic Testing [COMPLETED]

 Goal: Create a minimal test script (test_integration.py) that uses the NLUInferencer to process a few sample inputs and checks if the output intent/entities are plausible.